rainliu/GoHM/README.md

 v1.0.b03032013
  -Initial release candidate for GoHM 1.0
  -Compatible with H.265/HEVC HM10.0
- -Not support features: SAO, ScalingList,
+ -Not support features in encoder: SAO, ScalingList,